Get

 brown and white dog running in a field

 It can be tough to find a safe place to let your dog off of the leash.
 Many homes don’t have large yards with fences, so it can be difficult to know where to take your dog so they can run free.
-In the desert, it is important to find safe places with fences for your dog to be off-leash.
+In the desert, it’s important to find safe places with fences for your dog to be off leash.
 It can be a dangerous place for a lost dog, and even well-behaved dogs may get lost at some point.
 Off-leash dog parks give your dog plenty of room to run, and we’ve listed 10 excellent dog parks in Las Vegas below.

 The 10 Off-Leash Dog Parks in Las Vegas, NV